 Those are several we’re loving and using and I know we can pull out and enjoy without the mess or stain of other activities!

 Do you have any to add?
 Any fine-motor skills your kids have learned through specific toys/play?
 I’d love to hear!

-Like these toddler toy ideas?
+Like these Fine Motor toy ideas?
 You may love these posts too: